saibotsivad/svelte-app-tutorial/README.md

 svelte compile --format iife List.html > List.js
 ```

+> Note: For the early sections of this tutorial, when you compile
-> Note: When you compile `List.html` it will complain that no name is
+> a component it might complain "no name is specified for the
-> specified for the imported module `./ListEntry.html`.
-This is fine
+> imported module".
+This error is fine for now, but later on in this
-> for now, we will make the build smarter later on in this tutorial.
+> tutorial we will make the build smarter so those errors go away.

 Then we will make an `index.html` like this: